Summary of what I know and where to get more info…

 Low Histamine Diet: Start here at the main Low Histamine Diet page, where you can find recipes, a starter grocery list and a pithy summary list of what foods you can focus on eating.
 This is an elimination diet that I never would’ve taken seriously if it wasn’t prescribed by my doctor.
 The goal is to minimize the amount of histamine getting into your system by means of your food.
 Many people with mast cell activation syndrome already have a hefty amount of histamine in their system thanks to their mast cells spilling mediators improperly, and the last thing a POTSie needs is the vasodilation it causes.

 Reduce Folic Acid: If you have a MTHFR gene mutation, then you have an impaired ability process folic acid and folate and other vitamins… often referred to as methylation.
 Approximately 40% of the general population has a form of this gene mutation, and now appears to be highly correlated with POTS (for reasons not yet understood).
 The more important point is that a higher intake of folic acid (from vitamins and fortified foods) can leave you with a surplus circulating in your blood stream, and further inhibits your processing of folate.
 (More to come on this later).
 Replace any multivitamins with folic acid with ones without it.
 Minimize folic acid fortified foods, which are primarily grain products and focus on getting in folate rich foods like leafy greens and vegetables.
 Also talk to your doctor about supplementing with methylfolate, the bioavailable form of folate, and other bioavailable forms of B-vitamins that don’t need the help of the MTHFR enzyme at all.
-It’s easy to get too much of these vitamins through supplementing and to see some side effects (notably methylfolate), so a doctor should help advise.
+It’s easy to get too much of these vitamins through supplementing and to see some side effects (notably B6 can cause neuropathy), so a doctor should help advise.
+One of the easiest ways to get tested for MTHFR is through the popular 23andme DNA testing service.

 Reduce Arsenic: Learn how to select and prepare rice differently to reduce your arsenic intake: All That Arsenic in Rice.
 Rice contains much more arsenic than other grains.
 Quinoa and amaranth have much lower arsenic levels, making them great alternatives to rice.
 This also relates to epigentics, discussed below.